 In this second part of a two-part blog post, I’ll answer key questions about what’s ahead for The Alliance network and share my insights into how we are strategically seeking better ways to purchase high-value, safe health care for our members.

 Read the first of a two-part Q&A with vice president of network development and provider relations Kyle Monroe about what’s ahead for provider contracting at The Alliance.

-American Patients First, the Trump Administration’s “blueprint to lower drug prices,” contains provisions with the potential for a “huge ripple effect” on the health care marketplace, according to Alex Jung, managing director in the Parthenon-EY practice of Ernst & Young LLP.
-Jung provided a policy perspective on American Patients First at The Alliance Annual Meeting on “Keeping A Lid on Specialty Rx Costs” held Sept.
-11, 2018, at Monona Terrace.
+American Patients First, the Trump Administration’s “blueprint to lower drug prices,” contains provisions with the potential for a significant impact on the health care marketplace, according to Alex Jung, managing director in the Parthenon-EY practice of Ernst & Young LLP.

 Want to drop the total cost of care in your self-funded health benefit plan?
 One way to make a dramatic shift in both how much you’re paying and what you’re paying for is by implementing high-value primary care.
 The Alliance developed this infographic to help you quickly see the difference it can make.